wvvww/youtube-video-crawler/README.md

 # youtube-crawler

-An attempt at finding truly random content on youtube by crawling comments and their authors' videos.
+An attempt at finding truly random content on youtube by crawling comments and their authors' videos & playlists.

 # Setup
 Requirements: